-

 Beta Club

 The purpose of the National Beta Club is to promote the ideals of character, service, and leadership among students, to reward meritorious achievement, and to encourage and assist students in continuing their education after high school.
-See our Beta Club website for updated information about activities and meetings.WFHS Advisor:Mr. Trevor KitchenRoom 1109Email: tkitchen@wcpss.net -
+Honor Society focused on community service for SophomoresWFHS Advisor:Mr. Trevor KitchenRoom 1109Email: tkitchen@wcpss.net -

 Book Club

-The WFHS Book Club is a casual club where students who love to read can come share books that they love.
-In addition to weekly meetings, the Book Club hosts an annual Read and Feed Book Drive and participates in KidFest every April.
+The WFHS Book Club is a casual club where students who love to read can come share and discuss books that they love.
+In addition to weekly meetings, the Book Club hosts an annual Wake Up and Read and Feed Book Drive and participates in KidFest every April.
+We take two field trips to Richland Creek Elementary to read to kindergartners.

-Meetings: Wednesdays at 7 am in the Media CenterEmail Mrs. Fields for more detailsAdvisors: Heather Fieldshfields@wcpss.net -
+Meetings: Wednesdays at 7 am in the Media CenterAdvisors: Mrs. Kastendike (ckastendike@wcpss.net)Ms. Bentley (rbentley@wcpss.net) -

 -